forbes-group/super_hydro/DeveloperLog.md

   3. Add `make offline` which creates all environments for offline work.

 * `import flask` fails with `ImportError: cannot import name 'escape' from 'jinja2')

+**Tracer Particle Enhancements**
+* We can get the velocity for a 1024^2 grid while keeping 500fps, so we should ether compute the tracer-particles completely on the server, or just get $\psi$ and don't slow the server down at all.
+* It looks like in the current code, it is the computation of the tracers (server) that is slowing things down...
+Also suggests doing this on the client.

 2 May 2022
 ==========